stephanie-lw-zhang/monopoly/doc/plan/DESIGN_PLAN.md

 **Bank**
 * The bank class keeps track of the types and amount of each bill, which is relevant when playing with money bills because if there isn’t exact change the player just won’t get any money.
 Also, bank can have limited money and run out.
 * Bank mainly interacts with the Player class.

+**AbstractBoardGUI**
+- AbstractBoardGUI will create different board patterns
+- AbstractBoardGUI will add tiles to the screen in the board pattern that is being asked for.
+- Abstract because there could be different board patterns depending on the game.

+**AbstractTileGUI**
+- AbstractTileGUI will create different shapes of tiles
+- Abstract because there can be different tile shapes (shape, hexagon, etc.)

 ## Example games
 *Describe three example games in detail that differ significantly.
 Clearly identify how the functional differences in these games is supported by your design.
 Use these examples to help clarify the abstractions in your design.*